 You can also find Jodie on the road somewhere with his bike group no matter the time of year.

-Just as varied as his experience, Jordan’s musical taste runs the gamut from pop to punk.
+Just as varied as his experience, Jordan’s musical taste runs the gamut from pop to to hip hop to punk.

 Copyright & Royalty Manager